Stats Perform: Vista Equity Partners ownership, merger with Perform Content

 In June 2014, Fox Sports and the AP sold STATS LLC to Vista Equity Partners, a private equity firm.

 In early 2015, STATS acquired the wire services The Sports Network and Prozone.
 Vista Equity Partners also acquired Automated Insights, a company involved in using natural-language generation based on big data (including in particular, generating wire reports on sporting events from raw statistics).

 In April 2019, Vista Equity Partners announced its intent to acquire Perform Content, the former sports data subsidiary of Perform Group.
 The company was selling the property to focus more on its sports streaming service DAZN.
 It was stated that DAZN Group would retain a "significant minority stake" in the surviving entity, which was to focus strongly on the use of artificial intelligence and machine learning.

-On July 15, 2019, it was announced that the merged company would be known as Stats Perform, and operate under STATS CEO Carl Mergele.
+On 15 July 2019, it was announced that the merged company would be known as Stats Perform, and operate under STATS CEO Carl Mergele.
 He stated that the company would "[harness] the power of immense amounts of sports data with unparalleled AI technology".

+In October 2020, Stats Perform experienced a three week outage affecting key customers, including Yahoo!
+Sports.
+Yahoo!
+Sports apologised for this outage "While we have never experienced an outage like this in our 20-year-plus history, you deserve better and we expect better of ourselves."

+In December 2020, Stats Perform acquired Thuuz for its fan engagement tools.

+In July 2021, Stats Perform acquired 13strides, a visual content studio for sport.

+In March 2023, Stats Perform is sued for allegedly stealing exclusive soccer data.
+Rival IMG argues that Stats Perform uses spies at games of the English Premier League (EPL) and other European leagues to collect data for which IMG has exclusive rights.

 Partnerships with leagues and Federations

-Over its history, Stats Perform has built several long-term partnerships with global sports leagues and federations to collect and commercialise sports data.
-These include Premier League, WTA, FIBA, La Liga and AELTC.

-As well as commercial services, Stats Perform also provides integrity services to major leagues to help in the prevention, detection and response to match manipulation.

-Services Offered

-Stats Perform divides its services over four markets; Media, Big Tech, Professional Teams and Betting Operators.

-Media – The company services the digital media market through its PressBox platform.
-PressBox is a series of content creation tools which are designed to drive fan activations and engagement.

-Big Tech – The company works with the vast majority of major technology companies globally, providing them with Opta data feeds, advanced metrics and predictive analytics.

-Professional Teams – Through their Pro services, Stats Perform works with sports teams to enhance performance across recruitment, match analysis and strategic planning.

-Betting and Gaming – Their Bet services include live streams, ultra-fast data and detailed player data.

-Opta

-Opta Index Limited was founded in 1996 to analyse Premier League football matches and was contracted by Sky Sports for their television broadcasts of the 1996–97 season.
-The following season, Opta became the official statistics provider for the league itself and became sponsored by Carling.

-The company was sold to Perform Group in 2013 for £40 million and remains part of Stats Perform.